Cirkit Designer Logo

 Common Issues

-• Solution: Verify the voltage divider ratio and calibrate the sensor using a multimeter.
+• Solution: Verify the voltage divider ratio of the sensor and ensure the correct reference voltage is used in calculations.

 • Cause: Improper wiring or insufficient power supply.